Bible Book of Daniel, Part 9 - Chapter 12

 In 2014 there was an open partnership of evangelical Christian leaders in America with the Roman Catholic church, with one video here of a talk from representative Tony Palmer.

 Kenneth Copeland, one of the main leaders in this, has a video here with a disturbing declaration that the Reformation from 500 years ago was basically wrong; I have no hesitation in now believing that he is a false prophet if he can openly come out with statements like this (also see a video on exposing him as a false prophet here as well).

 There is also a detailed analysis here of Bill Johnson and Bethel Church here highlighting wrong teachings.

 More recently, there is a great documentary called the American Gospel which highlights the issues with the modern Word-of-faith, prosperity-Gospel, and NAR (New Apostolic Reformation) churches in America, with specific reference to Catholicism being against true Protestant Christianity at 16:30 minutes in (and later on in the full film).

 Also, you can see increasing references to the style and beliefs of churches becoming more like Roman Catholicism, an example in this Youtube video from around 26 minutes in.

 3. Spiritual Experiences

-4. The Counter Reformation
+4. The Counter-Reformation

-Run like a military operation behind the scenes of society, the Jesuits have (and are having) a subtle yet the most devastating effect on protestant faith ever, including formation of secret societies like Masonry, development of educational ways to slowly eradicate the supremacy of scripture, and even influence over popular Christian people like Billy Graham.
+Run like a military operation behind the scenes of society; the Jesuits have (and are having) a subtle yet the most devastating effect on protestant faith ever, including the formation of secret societies like Masonry, development of educational ways to slowly eradicate the supremacy of scripture, and even influence over popular Christian people like Billy Graham.